 We also share some or all of this data with external bodies such as the Cabinet Office, HMRC and DWP so they may undertake data matching exercises on a national scale.

-All use of data is in compliance with the Data Protection Act 1998.
+All use of data is in compliance with the General Data Protection Regulation (GDPR).